 - Click on Background on the right side

-- Here, select Windows spotlight.
+- Here, select Windows Spotlight.

-- The feature will get activated immediately.
+- The feature will be activated immediately.

 You will now see the Spotlight images displayed on your desktop and changed every day.

 If you do not see this feature, make sure that you have installed the KB5014697 update.

 Where are Windows Spotlight wallpapers stored?

 Open File Explorer, switch to the ‘View’ tab, and check the box adjacent to the title ‘Hidden Items’ to force your Windows OS to display all hidden files and folders.
 The background images are stored in the same location where Spotlight Lock Screen images are saved.

 Next, open up the ‘C’ drive (the location where usually your OS is installed) and navigate to the following location: